 Location: 1072 80th St 1st.
 Floor, Brooklyn, NY 11228

-Worth Mentioning: These popular lights are put up every year by residents of the neighborhood.
-PLEASE be mindful that people actually live in these houses by keeping volume down, picking up your trash, and staying respectful.
+PLEASE be mindful that people actually live in these houses by keeping the volume down, picking up your trash, and staying respectful.
 The neighborhood previously had issues with visitors approaching houses for photos on the stairs, leading to many now taping off their properties.

 5th Avenue Christmas Lights and Window Displays